ianmin/level-money/README.md

 Installation and Getting Started
 ----------------
 The project is built using Maven wrapper and make sure you have JDK 1.8 installed.

+If you want to use different user, you could specify user information in level-money/client/src/main/resources/application.properties.

 Clone the github repository: